-Students who intend to major and/or minor in undergraduate business programs must first meet the following admissions requirements for the College of Business and Management in order to declare a major or minor and be eligible to enroll in 300-level upper division business courses .
+Students who intend to major and/or minor in undergraduate business programs must first meet the General Education Requirements and the following admissions requirements for the College of Business and Management in order to declare a major or minor and be eligible to enroll in 300-level upper division business courses.

-- Complete the seven College of Business and Management Foundation Courses (listed above) with a grade point average of 2.50 or better.
-Students must earn a "C" or better in these seven courses as well as all courses applied to the business major or minor.
+- Complete the seven College of Business and Management Foundation Courses (listed above) with a grade point average of 2.50 or better (on a 4.00 scale).
+Students must earn a "C" or better in these seven courses.
+Although "D" and "F" grades are factored into the Foundation Course GPA, they do not represent successful completion of the course(s).
 All course takings (including repeats) are factored in when calculating the GPA in the Foundation Courses. - Complete at least sixty credit hours (including the Foundation Courses) of course work and have a cumulative grade point average of 2.00 or better for these hours.
-(For business minors, a 2.00 cumulative GPA in at least 45 credit hours is required). - Apply for and be approved for admission to the College of Business and Management (this means permission to enroll in upper-division business courses).
+(For business minors, a 2.00 cumulative GPA in at least 45 credit hours is required). - 3.
+Must pass English Language Competency Examination (ECE).

+4. Apply for and be approved for admission to the College of Business and Management (this means permission to enroll in upper-division business courses).
 This is equivalent to declaring a business major/minor.
 See the Program Advisors in the College of Business and Management located in Room CLS 0006.